Kalutu/mpesa-daraja-api/03. Getting Credentials/README.md

 ## **Getting Live Credentials**

-Once you’re ready to go live, follow these steps to obtain the production credentials:
+When you're ready to transition to production, follow these steps to obtain your live credentials:

-1. **Go Live Tab:**
+1. **Access the Go Live Tab:**
-   Head over to the **"Go Live"** tab on the Daraja portal and follow the prompts.
-No need to create an app for production.
+   Navigate to the **"Go Live"** tab on the Daraja portal and follow the prompts.
+You don’t need to create a new app for production.
+Once the setup is complete, your app will appear under the **"Live"** section within **My Apps**.
+From there, copy the **Consumer Key** and **Consumer Secret**.

    ![Go Live Page](screenshots/04.png)

-2. **PassKey via Email:**
+2. **Receiving the PassKey:**
-   Your **PassKey** will be sent directly to your email after your Paybill or Till is successfully activated.
+   After your Paybill or Till is activated, Safaricom will send the **PassKey** to your registered email.
+Keep an eye on your inbox for this crucial credential, as it’s required for live API requests.

 ---